creativescala/krop/docs/src/pages/routes/README.md

   .handle(userId => s"You asked for the user ${userId.toString}")
 ```

+This route will match, for example, a GET request to the path `/user/1234` and respond with the string `"You asked for the user 1234"`.

 [Request](request.md) and [Response](response.md) have separate pages, so here we'll just discuss the handler.
 There are three ways to create a handler: using `handle`, `handleIO`, or `passthrough`.
 Assume the request produces a value of type `A` and the response needs a value of type `B`.
 Then these three methods have the following meaning:

 - `handle` is a function `A => B`;